bahman7891/bahmanroostaei.github.io/index.md

 Led the development of real-time electric vehicle (EV) charging detection system using high-resolution time series data from household energy meters.
 The project included edge-optimized machine learning models, real-time data ingestion, and backend integration with smart grid control systems.
 The solution has been submitted as part of a U.S. [**patent application**](https://patentcenter.uspto.gov/applications/18827336?application=).

 ### Modular Forecasting Platform
 Designed and deployed a cloud-native pipeline for forecasting event-driven outcomes in structured and temporal datasets.
-Implemented model versioning, auto-retraining, and CI/CD using GitHub Actions and MLflow.
+Implemented model versioning, auto-retraining, and CI/CD using Azure Pipeline and MLflow.

 ### Signal Classification on Embedded Devices
 Developed stacked ML and lightweight deep learning models for real-time signal classification on constrained hardware.
 Integrated with embedded runtimes and backend services for performance monitoring and automated reporting.